Wireless Network

 Computer Learning Center

-Georgetown Law Center departments are welcome to request the room for training by using the Computer Learning Center Request Form.
+Georgetown Law departments are welcome to reserve the CLC for training by using the Computer Learning Center Request Form.

 AV-Equipped Group Study Rooms

-Group study rooms 322A, 322B, 522A, and 535 come equipped with a HDTV for both wired and wireless screen mirroring and video streaming.
-Remote controls and HDMI cables are available at the circulation desk.
-A DVD player is also available for checkout.
+Group study rooms 322A, 322B, 522A, and 535 come equipped with an HDTV for wireless screen mirroring and video streaming.
+HDMI cables and a DVD player are available for checkout at the Circulation Desk.

 Support

-On campus, law student computer and technology support is provided through the Law Center Service Desk, located in McDonough Hall room 152.
+On campus, law student computer and technology support is provided through the Law Center Service Desk, located in McDonough Hall, room 152.
 Phone: 202-662-9284.
-Email: lawhelp@georgetown.edu
+Email: caphelp@georgetown.edu(This link opens in a new tab)

-The University’s computer use policy, which applies to our computers too, can be found at the Acceptable Use Policy page.
+The University’s computer use policy, which applies to our computers too, can be found on the Acceptable Use Policy page.